Sborzguilherme/Architecture-of-FPGA-based-Systems-for-Digital-Image-Processing/README.md

 ## Welcome to GitHub Pages

+Developed systems: VLPD (Vehicular License Plate Detection) step for the ALPR (Automatic License Plate Recognition): FPGA implementation of VLPD using an algorithm based on morphologic operations.
+Gaussian Filter: FPGA implementation for the Gaussian filter using approximation techniques.

 You can use the [editor on GitHub](https://github.com/Sborzguilherme/Architecture-of-FPGA-based-Systems-for-Digital-Image-Processing/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.